BraggingBuilder/team3128.github.io/students/travelteam.md

 permalink: /students/travel-team/
 ---

-Each year our team gathers a group of dedicated students to take a couple days off from school and travel to a regional outside of the San Diego area.
+Beach year our team gathers a group of dedicated students to take a couple days off from school and travel to a regional outside of the San Diego area.
 This is a great opportunity to dedicate time specifically to work as hard as possible to achieve success at a competition where we get to meet new teams and share ideas.

 ## 2017-18 Trip Information